ACRLab/snazzy/docs/source/Data_processing/ROI_length.rst

 ROI length
 ==========

-The ROI length is used as a way to characterize the different developmental stages of the embryo.
+The ROI length is used as a proxy to measure the embryonic neurodevelopmental progression.
 It is calculated by center line estimation.
 The idea is to measure the line that will pass through the center of the ROI.
+This will correspond to the ventral nerve cord length.

 To determine this line, we go over the following steps: